Lithuania in the Junior Eurovision Song Contest 2007

-Lithuanian broadcaster LRT announced their debut for Junior Eurovision Song Contest 2007.
-The National Final, "Mažųjų žvaigždžių ringas" chose Lina Joy (Lina Jurevičiūtė) to represent Lithuania in the Junior Eurovision Song Contest 2007.
+Lithuania was represented at the Junior Eurovision Song Contest 2007 with the song "Kai miestas snaudžia", written and performed by Lina Joy.
+The Lithuanian participating broadcaster, Lithuanian National Radio and Television (LRT), organised the national final Vaikų Eurovizija 2007 to select its entry for the contest.
+This was the first-ever entry from Lithuania in the Junior Eurovision Song Contest.

 Before Junior Eurovision

-Mažųjų žvaigždžių ringas
+Vaikų Eurovizija 2007

-The national selection show Mažųjų žvaigždžių ringas consisted of six semi-finals held between 9 September and 14 October 2007 and a final held on 21 October 2007.
+The national selection show Vaikų Eurovizija 2007 consisted of six semi-finals held between 9 September and 14 October 2007 and a final held on 21 October 2007.

+The submission window for the national final was opened by Lithuanian National Radio and Television (LRT) on 1 July 2007 and was closed on 20 August 2007.

 In the semi-finals, two entries qualified to the final.
 The entry that received the most points from a three-member jury panel qualified for the final.
 An additional qualifier was selected from the remaining four entries by televoting.
 LRT also reserved the right to select a wildcard act for the final out of the remaining non-qualifying acts from the semi-finals.
 In the final, the winner was determined by a 50/50 combination of votes from a five-member jury panel and public televoting.

+All of the shows were held by Irūna Puzaraitė and Juozas Liesis and broadcast on LTV.
+The semi-finals were held at 10:00 CEST.